Surface analysis and characterization laboratory

 Our surface expertise services

-As well as checking the surface cleanliness of the material, the laboratory identifies the pollution in question.
+Beyond checking the material’s surface cleanliness, the laboratory identifies the contamination in question.

 Interface analysis

-Materials interface analysis is a technique for studying the transition zone between two distinct substances in a composite material.
-It enables us to understand the chemical and physical interactions at the interfaces, which are crucial to the material's performance and stability.
+Material interface analysis is a technique used to study the transition zone between two distinct substances in a composite material.
+It makes it possible to understand the chemical and physical interactions at interfaces, which are crucial to the material’s performance and stability.

-Failure study - characterisation of a surface defect
+Failure analysis - characterization of a surface defect

-By analysing the imperfections in your metal alloys, we can determine their origins and impact.
-We carry out detailed analyses of failures to provide an in-depth understanding of their nature and scope.
+Analyzing imperfections in your metal alloys makes it possible to determine their origins and impacts.
+We carry out detailed analyses of failures for a deeper understanding of their nature and scope.

-Checking the homogeneity of surface treatments is essential to ensure the uniform quality and performance of materials, making it possible to detect and correct any variations or defects in the treatment process.
+Checking the uniformity of surface treatments is essential to ensure consistent quality and performance of materials, making it possible to detect and correct any variation or defect in the treatment process.
 This verification guarantees the reliability and durability of materials in their specific applications.

 Adhesion analysis

-Adhesion analysis is used to assess the strength with which two surfaces bond to each other, for example between a coating and a surface.
-Knowledge of this characteristic guarantees the reliability and durability of coatings and assemblies in the automotive, aerospace and electronics sectors, for example.
+Theadhesion analysis makes it possible to assess the strength with which two surfaces bond to one another, for example between a coating and a surface.
+Understanding this characteristic ensures the reliability and durability of coatings and assemblies in sectors such as automotive, aerospace, and electronics.

-Shot peening is a surface treatment process in which small beads are impacted onto a material to improve its texture or mechanical properties.
-This laboratory process improves the fatigue, corrosion and wear resistance of metal components.
+Theshot peening treatment is a surface treatment process in which small beads are impacted onto a material to improve its texture or mechanical properties.
+This process, carried out in the laboratory, improves the fatigue, corrosion, and wear resistance of metal components.
 This treatment is common in the aerospace and automotive industries.

 Roughness analysis

-During a laboratory roughness analysis, our experts measure the texture of a material's surface and quantify any irregularities.
-This surface analysis is used to verify specific performance and aesthetic criteria.
+During aroughness analysis in the laboratory, our experts measure the surface texture of a material and quantify irregularities.
+This surface analysis makes it possible to verify specific performance and aesthetic criteria.

 Delamination study

-The delamination study is used to examine the layers of a composite material or with a coating in order to identify any signs of separation or anomalies.
-This information determines the structural integrity of composite materials used in aeronautics or construction, for example.
+Thedelamination study is used to examine the layers of a composite material or a coated material in order to identify any signs of separation or anomalies.
+This information is key to the structural integrity of composite materials used in aerospace or construction, for example.

 Tomography test

-Laboratory tomography testing uses X-rays or other forms of radiography to create three-dimensional images of the inside of an object without destroying it.
-This method can be used to analyse defects in materials, helping to prevent failures in industries such as energy.
+Thetomography test in the laboratory uses X-rays or other forms of radiography to create three-dimensional images of the inside of an object without destroying it.
+This method makes it possible to analyze defects in materials, helping prevent failures in industries such as energy.

 Our technical resources

-For over 30 years, the FILAB laboratory has had the experience and specific analytical equipment to meet the needs of analysis and characterisation of the surface condition of all types of materials (metallic, polymer, ceramic).
-FILAB uses the following surface analysis techniques:
+For more than 30 years, the FILAB laboratory has had the experience and dedicated analytical equipment to meet the needs ofsurface analysis and surface characterization on all types of materials (metal, polymer, ceramic).
+FILAB offers the following surface analysis techniques:

 AFM